dawidulu97/scripts/README.md

 > May not work.
 For some reason it has recently stopped working on GitHub Actions!

 ## Prerequisites
-- Find your model number
+- Find your model number (warning) wrong number would cause brick or keyboard not working find ur motherboard name
-- Have a logo image file which can be uploaded to GitHub issues (`.png` and `.jpg` work)
+- Have a logo image file which can be uploaded to GitHub issues (`.png` and `.jpg` work) this is still in beta
 ## Instructions
 1. Click create a new issue.
 2. Choose the correct template.